 Healthcare security and communications platform ShareSafe Solutions recently integrated cloud servers into its infrastructure.
-The company started initially with a hosting deployment of four dedicated servers, protected by a managed firewall.
+The company started initially with a HIPAA hosting deployment (learn more about HIPAA hosting) of four dedicated servers, protected by a managed firewall.
 In addition, they were using colocation (data center where equipment is available to rent) for several additional machines.
 With the increase in the prevalence of cloud computing and the maturation of those services, ShareSafe opted to add cloud machines to its lineup – paying close attention to problem resolution with their provider so that they could properly control the ecosystem.
 The benefits of cloud were compelling, especially since the compliance concerns of that setting are now easily manageable.
 Cloud technology “gives ShareSafe a unique opportunity to have scalable deployments for new clients configured and released in as little as four hours.”

 That note on scalability is key as it relates to growth potential.
 The company is launching cloud clusters for multiple redundancies, with that system spread across numerous cities and regions throughout the United States.
 This use of the cloud to build in redundancies nationwide is an effort to more aggressively move to defend against the possibility of downtime due to a breach or other disaster.